Rishu5kumar/Azure-Documentation/Day_16.md

 ### Create a CDN Profile and Endpoint

-1.Create a Resource Group.
+1. Create a Resource Group.
-2.Create a Storage Account:
+2. Create a Storage Account:
    - Fill in the required details.
    - Enable anonymous access and accept default settings.
 3. Create a Container in the Storage Account: